 CBT (Cognitive Behavioural Therapy)

-A structured therapy approach which offers guidance and practical coping strategies to help you address specific mental health difficulties such as anxiety, anger, or low mood.
+CBT is an evidence-based and structured therapy approach, offering guidance and practical coping strategies to address specific mental health difficulties such as anxiety, anger, or low mood.

-CBT aims for you to 'become your own therapist', as you learn skills and strategies to help you tackle difficulties in the future.
+CBT aims for you to 'become your own therapist', as you learn skills and strategies to help you tackle both current and future difficulties.
 This could include:

 - problem-solving